khazar08/statarb-engine/README.md

 An event-driven backtesting framework for cointegration-based pairs trading on US equities.

 The point of this project is **not** "I found a profitable strategy."
-The point is an honest backtesting *system* — one that structurally prevents lookahead, charges every realistic friction, and reports performance only after correcting for multiple testing.
+The point is an honest backtesting system that structurally prevents lookahead, charges every realistic friction, and reports performance only after correcting for multiple testing.
 A Sharpe ratio that survives walk-forward analysis and Deflated Sharpe correction is worth more than a Sharpe of 3.4 on an in-sample curve.

 ---